-Electronic ballots will be delivered to the email address of record on or about April 1 with balloting to be completed and ballots received by the Bar office by 5:00 p.m.
-April 15th.
+NOTICE: Balloting will be done electronically.
+Ballots will be e-mailed on or about April 3, 2017 with balloting to be completed and ballots received by the Bar office by 5:00 p.m.
+April 17.

 In order to reduce out-of-pocket costs and encourage candidates, the Bar will provide the following services at no cost:

-- Space for up to a 200-word campaign message plus a photograph in the March/April issue of the Utah Bar Journal.
+- space for up to a 200-word campaign message* plus a color photograph in the March/April issue of the Utah Bar Journal.
 The space may be used for biographical information, platform or other election promotion.
-Campaign messages and biographical sketch for the March/April Bar Journal publications are due along with completed petitions and two photographs no later than February 1st;
+Campaign messages for the March/April Bar Journal publications are due along with two photographs no later than February 1st;

-- Candidates will be given speaking time at the Spring Convention: 5 minutes to address the Southern Utah Bar Association luncheon attendees and 5 minutes to address Spring Convention attendees at Saturday’s General Session.
+- candidates will be given speaking time at the Spring Convention; (1) 5 minutes to address the Southern Utah Bar Association luncheon attendees and, (2) 5 minutes to address Spring Convention attendees at Saturday’s General Session.

 If you have any questions concerning this procedure, please contact John C. Baldwin at (801) 531-9077 or at firstname.lastname@example.org.

 * Candidates for the office of Bar President-elect may not list the names of any current voting or ex-officio members of the Commission as supporting their candidacy in any written or electronic campaign materials, including, but not limited to, any campaign materials inserted with the actual ballot; on the website; in any e-mail sent for the purposes of campaigning by the candidate or by the Bar; or in any mailings sent out by the candidate or by the Bar.
 Commissioners are otherwise not restricted in their rights to express opinions about President-elect candidates.
 This policy shall be published in the Utah Bar Journal and any E-bulletins announcing the election and may be referenced by the candidates.